-Stassi Schroeder Shares Sweet First Photos Of Baby Hartford, ‘Vanderpump Rules’ Stars & Other Celebs React
+Stassi Schroeder Shares Sweet First Photos Of Baby Hartford, 'Vanderpump Rules' Stars & Other Celebs React

 "Ahhh my little God Daughter!!!!!!
 She's so beautiful and I'm so happy for you and Beau!!!" wrote Katie Maloney-Schwartz.

-Katie’s husband, Tom Schwartz, also chimed in to joke at the last image of baby Hartford lounging with her pacifier is his “signature floor pose.”
+Katie's husband Tom Schwartz also chimed in to joke that the last image of baby Hartford lounging with her pacifier is his "signature floor pose."

-Stassi’s good friend, Real Housewives of Beverly Hills alum Teddi Mellencamp Arroyave, also reacted to the pic, as did Summer House stars Amanda Batula, Lindsay Hubbard, Stephen McGee and Bachelor in Paradise alum Jade Roper.

-Actress Kaley Cuoco also offered the new parents congratulations as she zeroed in on baby Hartford’s “#bootd (baby outfit of the day).
+Stassi's good friend and Real Housewives of Beverly Hills alum Teddi Mellencamp Arroyave also reacted to the pic, as did Summer House stars Amanda Batula, Lindsay Hubbard, Stephen McGee and Bachelor in Paradise alum Jade Roper.
+Actress Kaley Cuoco offered the new parents congratulations as she zeroed in on baby Hartford's "#bootd (baby outfit of the day).

-Stassi first announced her pregnancy in June, just days after she was let g from Vanderpump Rules.
+Stassi first announced her pregnancy in June, just days after she was let go from Vanderpump Rules.
 She kept fans in the loop with updates and bump photos throughout her pregnancy.
-A rep for the former Bravo star revealed to People that she gave birth on Thursday, Jan.
-7 to the 7 lbs., 3 oz. baby girl.
+A rep for the former Bravo star revealed to People that she gave birth on Thursday, January 7, to the 7 lbs., 3 oz. baby girl.

 "We truly cannot begin to describe the happiness and joy we are feeling at this moment," Stassi and Beau told the outlet.
 "It's something that you hear from all new parents right after birth, but something magical happens."